-A common strategy to address the robustness problem is training data amplification; applying the same or similar transformations to the training dataset.
-Many of the works that reported the lack of robustness of ML models when trained on untransformed data also investigated training data amplification using their respective methods \cite{ALERT, AVERLOC, Generating_Adversarial_Computer_Programs_using_Optimized_Obfuscations, DAMP, Abstain_refined_adv_train, Metropolis_Hastings, SPACE_adversarial_noise_to_embedding_layer, CARROT}.
-They found a restoration or at least improvement towards the initial high performance.
-But does training data amplification actually improve the ability of these models to detect vulnerabilities, or are they just over-fitting to a different set of data?
+In our own experiments, we were able to reproduce the findings of the literature and made additional observations: ML4VD techniques that were trained on typical training data for vulnerability detection are also unable to distinguish between vulnerable functions and their patched counterparts.
+If a patched function is also predicted as vulnerable, this indicates that the prediction critically depends on features unrelated to the presence of a security vulnerability.

+It has previously been proposed to reduce the dependence on unrelated features by augmenting not just the testing data but also the training data \cite{ALERT, AVERLOC, Generating_Adversarial_Computer_Programs_using_Optimized_Obfuscations, DAMP, Abstain_refined_adv_train, Metropolis_Hastings, CARROT}.
+Indeed, this seems to restore the lost performance back to previous levels, but does it really reduce the dependence on unrelated features, or are the models just overfitting to different unrelated features of the data?

-We contribute to answering this question by proposing a general benchmarking methodology that can be used to evaluate the capabilities of machine learning models for vulnerability detection by using data amplification.
+In this paper, we propose a novel benchmarking methodology that can be used to evaluate the capabilities of ML4VD techniques by using data augmentation.
 First, we propose \autoref{alg:methodology_1}, in which a selected semantic preserving transformation is applied to the training dataset of a model, and a \emph{different} transformation is applied to the testing dataset.
-When repeated for all possible pairs out of a set of transformations, the resulting scores provide a measure of over-fitting to the specific semantic preserving transformations that were used during training data amplification.
-Second, we propose \autoref{alg:methodology_2}, in which a target model that was trained on an amplified training dataset is evaluated on a testing dataset, that contains both vulnerable programs and their respective fixes.
-The results provide a measure of the model's ability to generalize to a slightly modified vulnerability detection setting and the effects of training data amplification on this ability.
+When repeated for all possible pairs out of a set of transformations, the resulting scores provide a better measure of overfitting to the unrelated features that are introduced by the semantic preserving transformations during training data augmentation.
+Second, we propose \autoref{alg:methodology_2}, in which a trained model is evaluated on a testing dataset that contains both vulnerable programs and their respective patches.
+The results provide a measure of the model’s ability to generalize to a modified vulnerability detection setting.